-We recently assumed responsibility for two product candidates under our exclusive channel partnership with Intrexon in early January 2011.
-We expect that the costs associated with these product candidates will increase the level of our overall research and development expenses significantly going forward.
-Although all human clinical trials are expensive and difficult to design and implement, we believe generally that costs associated with clinical trials for synthetic biology products are greater than the corresponding costs associated with clinical trials for small molecule candidates.
-In addition to increased research and development costs, we have added headcount in part to support our exclusive channel partnership endeavors and have opened a small office in the greater Washington D.C. area, which will add to our general and administrative expenses going forward.
-Although our forecasts for expenses and the sufficiency of our capital resources takes into account our plans to develop the Intrexon product candidates, we have only recently assumed development responsibility for these products and the actual costs associated therewith may be significantly in excess of forecast amounts.
+Although all human clinical trials are expensive and difficult to design and implement, we believe that due to complexity, costs associated with clinical trials for synthetic biology products are greater than the corresponding costs associated with clinical trials for small molecule candidates.
+In addition to increased research and development costs, we have added, and will continue to add, headcount to support our exclusive channel partnership endeavors, which will add to our general and administrative expenses going forward.

-In addition to these factors our actual cash requirements may vary materially from our current expectations for a number of other factors that may include, but are not limited to, changes in the focus and direction of our development programs, competitive and technical advances, costs associated with the development of our product candidates, our ability to secure partnering arrangements, and costs of filing, prosecuting, defending and enforcing our intellectual property rights.
-In addition, the pace of our expenses may be further increased as we begin to develop product candidates under our exclusive channel partnership with Intrexon in addition to the two existing product candidates.
-If we exhaust our capital reserves more quickly than anticipated, regardless of the reason, and we are unable to obtain additional financing on terms acceptable to us or at all, we will be unable to proceed with development of some or all of our product candidates on expected timelines.
+In addition to these factors, our actual cash requirements may vary materially from our current expectations for a number of other factors that may include, but are not limited to, changes in the focus and direction of our development programs, competitive and technical advances, costs associated with the development of our product candidates, our ability to secure partnering arrangements, and costs of filing, prosecuting, defending and enforcing our intellectual property rights.
+If we exhaust our capital reserves more quickly than anticipated, regardless of the reason, and we are unable to obtain additional financing on terms acceptable to us or at all, we will be unable to proceed with development of some or all of our product candidates on expected timelines and will be forced to prioritize among them.

 We expect that we will need additional financing to support our long-term plans for clinical trials and new product development.
 We expect to finance our cash needs through the sale of equity securities, strategic collaborations and/or debt financings, or through other sources that may be dilutive to existing stockholders.
 There can be no assurance that we will be able to obtain funding from any of these sources or, if obtained, what the terms of such funding(s) may be, or that any amount that we are able to obtain will be adequate to support our working capital requirements until we achieve profitable operations.
-Other than the Intrexon equity purchase commitment, we have no committed sources of additional capital.
-Capital markets continue to experience instability that may severely hinder our ability to raise capital within the time periods needed or on terms we consider acceptable, if at all.
+We have no current committed sources of additional capital.
+Recently, capital markets have experienced a period of instability that may severely hinder our ability to raise capital within the time periods needed or on terms we consider acceptable, if at all.
 If we are unable to raise additional funds when needed, we may not be able to continue development and regulatory approval of our products, or we could be required to delay, scale back or eliminate some or all our research and development programs.

-The following table summarizes our net increase (decrease) in cash and cash equivalents for the six months ended June 30, 2011 and 2010:
+The following table summarizes our net increase (decrease) in cash and cash equivalents for the three months ended March 31, 2012 and 2011:

-Six mont June

-2011 2010
+Three months ended March 31,

-(\$ in thousands)
+(\$ in thousands) 2012 2011

 Net cash provided by (used in):

-Operating activities \$ (13,989) \$ (8,104)
+Operating activities \$ (25,860) \$ (8,167)

-Investing activities (392) (78)
+Investing activities (154) (227)

-Financing activities 84,271 33,005
+Financing activities 49,309 72,039

-Net increase (decrease) in cash and cash equivalents \$ 69,890 \$ 24,823
+Net increase in cash and cash equivalents \$ 23,295 \$ 63,645

-Net cash used in operating activities was \$14.0 million for the six months ended June 30, 2011 compared to \$8.1 million for the six months ended June 30, 2010.
-The \$5.9 million increase was primarily due to an increase in the net loss from operations, caused by increased research and development activities, excluding non-cash expenses of the change in fair value of warrants, stock-based compensation, and in process research and development.
-This is offset by increases in other assets, accrued liabilities and deferred revenue.
+Net cash used in operating activities was \$25.9 million for the three months ended March 31, 2012 compared to \$8.2 million for the three months ended March 31, 2011.
+The \$17.7 million increase was due to an increase in prepaid expenses and other current assets attributable to a related party prepayment (see Note 6), as well as an increase in the net loss from operations, caused by increased research and development activities, excluding non-cash expenses of the change in fair value of warrants, stock-based compensation, and in process research and development.

-Net cash used in investing activities was \$392 thousand for the six months ended June 30, 2011 compared to \$78 thousand for the six months ended June 30, 2010.
-The increase was due to increased purchases of leasehold improvements, furniture and fixtures, and computer equipment.
+Net cash used in investing activities was \$154 thousand for the three months ended March 31, 2012 compared to \$227 thousand for the three months ended March 31, 2011.
+The decrease was due to decreased purchases of leasehold improvements, furniture and fixtures, and computer equipment.